aquasecurity/trivy/README.md

 - Detect OS
 - Extract OS packages
 - Extract libraries used by an application
-  - Bundler, Composer, npm, Pipenv
+  - Bundler, Composer, npm, Pipenv, Cargo

 ## Example
 See `cmd/fanal/`